 Unlike concrete, treated wood doesn’t absorb moisture, rather it wicks away.
 Concrete contains moisture in it’s makeup and easily absorbs moisture from it’s surroundings.
 In heavy rains and harsh conditions, wood is quicker to dry than concrete.

 I have seen many homes over 100 years old with wooden basements and concrete basements.
 Concrete tends to flake and break away easily which is difficult and costly to repair.
-With wood, it is much easier to repair & reinforce.
+With wood, it is much easier to repair (if necessary) and reinforce.

 To Summarize:

 Don’t automatically assume that a property with wood basement is an inferior structure than that of a concrete foundation.
 When built and cared for properly, these structures can rival one built on a concrete foundation.
 There are many excellent construction practices and when it comes time to write the offer, make sure you hire the right inspector.
-Another good option is to consult a structural engineer to get their professional opinion on the foundation of the home you are looking to buy.
+It is always a good idea to consult with a structural engineer to get their professional opinion on the foundation of the home you are looking to buy.
+If you are in the Calgary area, we have just the recommendations that you might be looking for- feel free to drop us a line.

 For additional info, here is a PDF from the Canadian Wood Council.
 The information is an excellent read if you own, or are considering owning a PWF. (or if you are another Realtor® looking to pass along some resources to your clients)